DroneAreaNetwork/dan-specification/dan-proto-v1.md

 ## Hardware requirements

-- DAN peripherals MUST initialy use a baudrate of 9600, 1 stop bit and no parity bits.
+- DAN peripherals MUST initially use a baudrate of 9600, 1 stop bit and no parity bits.
 - Half-duplex.
 - No pulling of the line when inactive.